-The acquisition and operation of a Hotel is a particularly important sector for the Greek economy, which relies heavily on tourism revenues.
+The hotel sector is particularly important for the Greek economy, being an economy which relies heavily on tourism revenues.

 The legal process for buying a hotel in Greece was once rather complex and slow; however, due to recent legislative changes the process and the supporting documents needed for Hotel licensing have been simplified.

 Here we shall analyse the legislative environment that Greece now has with regard to hotel acquisition, renting and construction.

 The most important relevant legislation includes Law 4276/2014 (Government Gazette 155A 30-07-2014), which concerns the licensing process, Government Gazette 146B 22-01-2015, which lists the supporting documents and finally the Ministerial Decision 17352/2018 – Government Gazette 4822 / Β / 30-10-2018, which indicates the criteria for classification of stars of the various hotel units.

 Vis-a-vis the simplification of the procedure, the Greek authorities now ask for the submission of one single file and only one authority is competent to process such file (the EOT authority- National Organisation of Tourism) whereas in the past various authorities were implicated, something that used to create a lot of frustration and loss of precious time for foreign investors.

 For this reason, the whole procedure consists of the following steps:

 - Application – responsible statement of the entrepreneur or the legal representative (in case of a company) in which the complete details of the applicant (natural or legal person) as well as the VAT number and the Tax Office to which it pertains must be indicated.
 Application standards exist in Government Gazette 146B 22-01-2015.

 - VAT registration with the Tax Office of the place where the hotel is located.